sckarlin/django-uniauth/README.md

 ### Institution:

-Represents an organization possesing an authentication server that can be logged into.
+Represents an organization possessing an authentication server that can be logged into.
 You will need to add an Institution for each CAS server you wish to support.
 The `add_institution` and `remove_institution` commands are provided to help with this.

 ### InstitutionAccount: